Skip to main content

 Gallery Artist, Muralist or Portrait Artist

 Gallery artists work closely with a team of galleries that need to sell their work.
-In a highly independent but demanding career, gallery artists set their working hours and choose the approach and subject they wish to paint.
-Muralists work on a commission basis.
-Working closely with state and local government, businesses, or private individuals, they help to create their employer's vision.
+They have a lot of flexibility with time and subjects they paint.
+Muralists work on a commission basis with individuals and organizations to create their client's vision.
 Muralists get to travel and see the world as they work.
 Portrait Artists capture the essence of a person or pet in a work of art.

 Related Majors